 They are also known for their unique behavior of basking in the sun with their wings open, which helps them regulate their body temperature.

-There are two types of Pearl Crescent butterflies found in Maryland: the Northern Pearl Crescent and the Southern Pearl Crescent.
+Two types of Pearl Crescent butterflies are found in Maryland: the northern and southern Varieties.

 The Northern Pearl Crescent is typically found in the state’s northern regions, while the Southern Pearl Crescent is in the southern regions.